bitcoin-resources/bitcoin-resources.github.io/index.md

 Many amazing articles have been written about Bitcoin.
 I am aware that trying to link to all of them is futile, but I want to make an effort and at least highlight some of them.
-I highly recommend the [literature listed][sni] at the Nakamoto Institute, the selection of [articles read][guy-episodes] by Guy Swann, and the [writings collected][brh-writings] by Adam Taché.
+I highly recommend the [literature listed][sni] at the Nakamoto Institute and the selection of [articles read][guy-episodes] by Guy Swann.

 One of the best articles to read if you are new to Bitcoin is [The Bullish Case for Bitcoin][bullish-case], which outlines why there are very good reasons to be